 One of the most amazing sources of grace and beauty in Britain is its castles.
-Here, in the United States, we have no such thing, as these splendid structures had long since ceased to be built by the time Europeans colonized American.
+Here, in the United States, we have no such thing, as these splendid structures had long since ceased to be built by the time Europeans colonized America.
 I happen to adore castles.
 From fully intact royal residences to long abandoned, vine-covered ruins, I love them all.
 It has been my greatest delight to discover that several of my own ancestors had associations with British castles and some were even born in them!
 This page features British castles in all their dramatic grandeur and whispered remembrances of times long gone by.
 Enjoy!

 Raby Castle, Durham, England